ubuntu-mate/ubuntu-mate.org/pages/ubuntu-mate-1604-presskit.md

     * The Synapse Launcher be enabled via MATE Tweak.
   * Updated to **Plank 0.11 and includes a new theme for Ubuntu MATE** contributed by [Holger Rueckershaeuser](http://holgerrpl.tk/).
   * **DVD and BluRay libraries are pre-installed**
-    * *This doesn't mean encrypted DVD and BluRay will play out-of-the-box, but they can be fully enabled via Ubuntu MATE Welcome.*.
+    * *This doesn't mean encrypted DVD and BluRay will play out-of-the-box, but they can be fully enabled via Ubuntu MATE Welcome*.
   * **Vastly expanded language support**, the full rationale on how we choose the languages and what we install is available from <https://launchpad.net/bugs/1520278>.
+    * *Including this wider language support has added ~400MB to the size of the .iso images.*
-  * Improved support for **braille displays**.
+  * Improved support for **braille displays** and a new **indicator for changing accessibility profiles in Ubiquity**.
-  * An assortment of new community contributed background wallpapers and **icon rendering in menus is much faster**.
+  * An assortment of new community contributed background wallpapers, more consistent icons and **icon rendering in menus is optimised**.
   * ...and many other minor improvements and hundreds of bug fixes.

 You can access the complete Ubuntu MATE 16.04 release notes from the